-- blood pressure (studies shows that strength training can decrease blood pressure and perhaps the risk of future CVD development) (source)
+- Blood pressure (studies show that strength training can decrease blood pressure and perhaps the risk of future CVD development) (source).

-Initially, eating too few calories and work out can help you speed up the process.
-Low-intensity exercise can suppress the appetite and lower your hunger.
+Initially, eating too few calories and working out can help you speed up the process.
+Low-intensity exercise can suppress your appetite and lower your hunger.
 However, after a period of time, too much of a calorie deficit can decrease your performance and your energy levels.

-- If you don’t exercise regularly, lower the calorie intake
+- If you don’t exercise regularly, lower your calorie intake.

 You don’t want to overdo your calorie restriction and exercise at the same time.
-Going too fat too soon can lower the performance, and halt the progress.
+Going too fat too soon can lower performance, and halt progress.
 Your goal is to keep it sustainable.

 The Formula 1 car can go ultra-fast, but it can’t go 5000 miles over several years like a family Honda accord.
 Your goal is long-term success, not overnight juice cleanse.

-NOTE: For people who struggle with exercise while on diet, it is much more realistic to improve your NEAT (non-exercise activity thermogenesis).
+NOTE: For people who struggle with exercise while on diet, it is much more realistic to improve their NEAT (non-exercise activity thermogenesis).

 NEAT is everything that you do during the day.
 Everything.